 If you appear to have asthma triggered by exercise (exercise-induced asthma), you may be asked to do physical activity to see whether it triggers symptoms.

-After taking action to trigger your symptoms, you'll retake the spirometry test.
-If your spirometry measurements are normal, you probably don't have asthma.
+After either action, you'll retake the spirometry test.
+If your spirometry measurements remain normal, you probably don't have asthma.
 But if your measurements have fallen significantly, it's possible you do.